-Along the way you’ll enjoy the natural scenery through the ravine from the Hozugawa River.
+Along the way, you’ll enjoy the natural scenery through the ravine from the Hozugawa River.
 The boats are a relaxed way to travel powered by skilled oarsmen rather than motors it can be quite peaceful.
-Many of the boat captains are quite the comedian judging by the laughs on board but while instructions and safety information is clear much of the commentary is lost in the language gap if your aren’t fluent in Japanese.
+Many of the boat captains are quite the comedian judging by the laughs on board but while instructions and safety information are clear much of the commentary is lost in the language gap if you aren’t fluent in Japanese.

 Daigoji is a Buddhist temple and World heritage site south of Kyoto city in Fushimi ward.
 The temple itself is interesting having been established on this site in 1599 but the main temple building itself dates back to 926.
 The 5-story pagoda dates to 956 and is Kyoto’s oldest verified building.